How do you know if your relationship with exercise is healthy?

 Over-exercising, exercise addiction and unhealthy relationships with exercise creep up on you.
 Since exercise is so highly regarded in our society, it’s all too easy to push yourself too hard – and still have people praising you for your “healthy lifestyle”.

-How do you know if you are overdoing it?
+How do you know if you’re relationship to exercise is healthy?

-It is a well-known fact that a moderate amount of exercise can help maintain good health.
-But there are no set rules or exact formulas for “health” and everyone is different.
+It is a well-known that a moderate amount of exercise can help maintain good health.
+But there are no set rules or exact formulas for “health.”

 If you do a quick internet search of “how to know if your exercise habits are healthy?” you will come up with the usual questions to ask yourself: